monalippatil/MachineLearning-Domestic-Flight-Fare-Prediction-Streamlit-Application/streamlit_application_service/README.md

 1. Install Python and Docker application from www.docker.com

-2. Create or go to your working directory/folder
+2. Create or go to your working directory/folder.

-3. In the terminal, set the current working directory to the project folder
+3. In the terminal, set the current working directory to the project folder..

 4. In the terminal, run 'git clone https://github.com/monalippatil/MachineLearning-Domestic-Flight-Fare-Prediction-Streamlit-Application.git'.

 5. Go/cd to the streamlit application directory streamlit_application_service.

-6. Run 'docker compose up -d' and wait for docker to install all dependancies
+6. Run 'docker compose up -d' and wait for docker to install all dependancies.

 7. Once successful, go to your browser and open web application using: http://localhost:8502